Arc'teryx Atom SL Hoody

 Ultralight products aren’t known for their durability, but Arc’teryx has toed a nice line between weight savings and toughness with the Atom SL.
 The jacket uses a 20-denier (D) shell fabric, which is undoubtedly light but significantly more durable than many UL models (one example is Patagonia’s ultra-thin 10D Micro Puff, which we found to be considerably more tear-prone).
-After more than three years of use, I can confidently say I’ve put the Atom SL through the wringer, and it’s still in fantastic shape.
+And after about 5 months of consistent use as both a mid- and outer layer, it’s still in fantastic shape.
 The shell has no tears, the interior still looks and feels great, and I’ve had no hiccups with the performance of the zippers or cinch cords.
 Even the stretchy fabrics along the side panels haven’t loosened or lost their shape.
-The only sign of wear is pilling at the interior of these panels, but the exterior still looks nearly like new.
-We set a high bar for Arc’teryx products, and the Atom SL has well exceeded our expectations.
+And based on how well my prior SL held up to 3+ years of abuse—and that model technically had a less durable face fabric—I feel the latest jacket should have a good lifespan.

-The Atom SL was one of the first Arc’teryx items I tested, and I immediately came to appreciate its excellent fit.
+The original Atom SL was one of the first Arc’teryx items I tested, and I immediately came to appreciate its excellent fit.
 And the same holds true for the new one: The medium size has a trim cut that’s perfect for my build (for reference, I’m 5’9” and 155 lbs.).
 Combined with the excellent comfort from the stretchy fabrics, it’s been flawless for active and everyday use.
 I’ve worn the Atom SL over a range of baselayers (from ultralight to heavyweight) and never had an issue with mobility, and its low-profile design means it easily slides under a shell.
 Finally, as I touched on above, the jacket has a slightly longer cut at the back (29.1 in.) and fairly long arms, which are great for applications like climbing or cycling.
 That said, the length is still entirely workable for other activities or when wearing the jacket as a midlayer.

 Other Versions of the Arc'teryx Atom SL

 We put the men’s Atom SL Hoody through its paces for this review, and Arc’teryx also makes the jacket in a women’s version.
-The women’s Atom SL Hoody costs the same at $229 and sports an identical build and feature set, but it’s lighter at 8.3 ounces and is available in different colorways (five at the time of publishing, including a bright magenta and orange).
-To round out the superlight offerings, Arc’teryx makes the Atom SL in a vest version.
-The men’s vest weighs just 5.6 ounces, costs $149, and is very similar in overall design to the hoody reviewed here.
+The women’s Atom SL Hoody costs the same at $229 and sports an identical build and feature set, but it’s lighter at 8.4 ounces and is available in different colorways (five at the time of publishing, including a bright magenta and classy light purple).
+In addition to the hoodies, Arc’teryx also makes the Atom SL in a vest version.
+The men’s vest weighs just 6.3 ounces, costs $149, and is very similar in overall design to the hoody reviewed here.
 To round out the superlight offerings, Arc’teryx more recently released the Atom SL Anorak, which shares many of the same features but boasts a single chest pocket and partial zipper at the front ($209; 8.6 oz. for the men’s version).

 What We Like

-- Incredibly versatile: the Atom SL functions well as an outer layer for cold-weather running and backcountry skiing, but also works as a midlayer for resort use and other less aerobic activities.
+- Extremely versatile: The Atom SL functions well as an outer layer for cold-weather running, hiking, and backcountry skiing, but also works as a midlayer for resort use and other less aerobic activities.

-- Despite the relatively thin 20-denier shell, the Atom SL is hardwearing and has held up impressively well—I have no tears in my jacket after three years of use.
+- Despite the relatively thin 20-denier shell, the Atom SL is hardwearing and has held up impressively well.

 What We Don’t